 In our opinion, the best cryptocurrency to buy crypto is Swyftx.
-The Australian-based exchange is one of a few exchanges which utilise multiple order books to provide higher liquidity on trading pairs.
-The higher trading volume and market depth allow Swyftx to offer lower spreads.
+The Australian-based exchange is one of a few exchanges which utilize multiple order books to provide higher liquidity on trading pairs.
+The higher trading volume and market depth allows Swyftx to offer lower spreads.
 The platform is feature-rich and carefully designed with beginner and experienced investors in mind.
 A close second is Digital Surge.

 How Do I Choose A Crypto Exchange?